argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 You can also track your own progress in real time expanding the right-bottom panel inside the dataset page.
 There you can see the number of records for which you have `Pending`, `Draft`, `Submitted` and `Discarded` responses.

+!!! note
-> You can also explore the dataset progress from the SDK.
+    You can also explore the dataset progress from the SDK.
 Check the [Dataset progress](./distribution.md#dataset-progress) to know more about it.

 ## Use search, filters, and sort